State of knowledge

 A suitable backup mechanism must be defined at SQL server level.

-The behavior of all UCServers participating in the multi-server environment is defined via the DB.
+The behaviour of all UCServers participating in the multi-server environment is defined via the database.

 The database should be backed up regularly - especially after major changes - as otherwise the configuration of the multi-server environment must be reset from scratch via the UCServer administration after a data loss.